Ring-A-Bell/Ring-A-Bell/README.md

 Hello, my name is <b>Aditya Ganti</b>, a `Computer Science` Masters' student at Seattle University, with a specialization in `Software Engineering`.
 I've taken, and passed, the world's toughest engineering exam.
 That thought process & mindset is what I bring to build great software.

 <br>I'm currently collaborating with a Seattle-based startup for my Masters' CAPSTONE Project, building a stock-analysis tool that allows users to define and visualize custom metrics for their watchlists.
-<br>I've also been a Graduate Teaching Assistant at Seattle University for the entire duration of my program, having supervised Database Systems, Web Development, Object-Oriented Programming, and Security in Computing courses.
+<br>I've also been a **Graduate Teaching Assistant** at Seattle University for the entire duration of my program, having supervised `Database Systems`, `Web Development`, `Object-Oriented Programming` and `Security in Computing` courses.

 In addition to my coursework, I interned as an SDE at <a href="https://www.storable.com/">Storable</a> last summer.
 My internship had me working on a platform service, where
 * I pushed code into production!
 (I'm super proud of this)